 Table 1 (see below) from Zink et al. (2009) summarizes influential recent treatments of Saxicola torquatus.
-Note that tectes, dacotiae, and leucurus are not included within torquatus by any author listed here.
 This table does not mention Woog et al. (2008), which focuses on Afro-Malagasy taxa, although no explanation is given in Zink et al. (2009) as to why, and the paper is cited therein.